Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

 with kernel

 where $\Gamma(x,y)$ is the incomplete gamma function and the constant

 ensures normalization and unit mean spacing, $\langle s \rangle = 1$.

+There are several symmetry classes that exhibit local statistics as in the GinUE~\cite{Hamazaki2020}.
+However, for the GinAI$^\dagger$, where the Ginibre matrices obey transposition symmetry, the nearest-neighbor spacing distribution $\mathrm{p}_{\text{AI}^\dagger}(s)$ deviates from the GinUE form $\mathrm{p}_{\text{GinUE}}(s)$.
+Numerical simulations of large random matrices show that $\mathrm{p}_{\text{AI}^\dagger}(s)$ has a lower peak and a broader variance than the GinUE distribution, reflecting the reduced number of effective complex degrees of freedom governing eigenvalue repulsion.

-While GinUE statistics are known to indeed capture universal spectral correlations in many open quantum chaotic systems, cases involving spatially localized openings have been less explored.
-Figure~\ref{fig:lvlcorr_STM}(a) compares the nearest-neighbor eigenvalue spacing distribution of the leaky QSM with $\Delta q = \bar{q}_L = 0.2$ (blue shade) to those of the TCOE (red curve) and the GinUE (black curve).
-The distribution for the QSM exhibits excellent agreement with the TCOE across the entire spectrum, even for small $|\lambda|$, where their density of states show discrepancies [see Fig.~\ref{fig:DOS_STM_COE}(a)].
-However, both the leaky QSM and the TCOE deviate from the GinUE prediction.
+Figure~\ref{fig:lvlcorr_STM}(a) compares the nearest-neighbor eigenvalue spacing distribution of the L-QSM (blue shade) to those of the TCOE (red crosses), $\text{GinAI}^\dagger$ (orange dashed line), and GinUE (black solid line).
+The distribution for the L-QSM exhibits excellent agreement with TCOE and $\text{GinAI}^\dagger$ across the entire spectrum, even for small $|\lambda|$, where their density of states show discrepancies, as seen in Fig.~\ref{fig:DOS_STM_COE}(a).
+The three distributions naturally deviate from that of the GinUE.

-The agreement observed in the nearest-neighbor spacing statistics between the leaky QSM (after excluding rapidly decaying resonances) and the TCOE, as shown in Fig.~\ref{fig:lvlcorr_STM}(a), reflects their similar spectral structure.
-Both spectra exhibit a pronounced accumulation of long-lived resonances near the unit circle, in contrast with the GinUE.
-In the leaky QSM, these long-lived resonances arise from classical trajectories that avoid the leak for many iterations, effectively sampling the phase space ergodically and developing chaotic correlations.
-This dynamical mechanism enables the associated quantum resonances to develop universal correlations consistent with the TCOE rather than Ginibre statistics.
+The agreement of the distributions of the L-QSM and TCOE with $\text{GinAI}^\dagger$, rather than GinUE, stems from the underlying COE symmetry of the closed system.
+Although the truncated propagator $\widetilde{U} = \hat{U} \hat{\Pi}$ in Eq.~(\ref{open_p}) is not itself transpose symmetric, its nonzero eigenvalues coincide with those of the reduced operator $\hat{\Pi} \hat{U} \hat{\Pi}$ acting on the surviving subspace.
+This reduced operator is complex symmetric, placing the local spectral correlations of the resonances in the AI$^\dagger$ universality class, as further explained in Appendix~\ref{subsec:leak_transpose_symmetry}.